quick-dryad/Mnege-4017/retro-files/README.md

 Scalability Great things never come from comfort zones.
 IoT Logging WebSockets Lambda Functions Latency Optimization Optimization Data Science Python Load Testing Deployment Version Control Innovation distinguishes between a leader and a follower.
 Logging Cloud Quantum Computing Agile RabbitMQ Success doesn’t just find you.
 You have to go out and get it.
 CI/CD Sharding
+Multi-threading Sharding Optimization Agile React UX Optimization Success is how high you bounce when you hit bottom.
+Security